Sleep and Mental Health: Impact on Psychological Wellness

 Sleep Interference and Technology

 Your sleep can be messed up by electronic gadgets.
-Blue light that has decreased melatonin, a sleep hormone.
+Blue light has decreased melatonin, a sleep hormone.
 Do not be near screens for 1-2 hours before bed.

 Mental Wellness, Exercise, and Sleep Synergy